 Many a happy moment was spent with THIS reviewer’s childhood in the embrace of ‘choose your own adventure’ books.
 The ability to take control of a story’s narrative and test out the results of multiple choices was highly addictive.
 As was using a finger to mark your place in case you had to yell “mistake!” and backtrack sneakily.
-Back before Black Mirror: Bandersnatch grabbed all the attention, Netflix made the decision to drop Minecraft: Story Mode, where you the viewer got to construct your cannon.

 The series is essentially a port of the PC game created by Telltale Games, in turn created off the back of the phenomenally successful build-em-up Minecraft video game by Mojang.
 The original game features a nameless place where you essentially destroy resource blocks to craft other resources, making it a kind of Lego style sandbox where you could make whatever you liked.
 There was no real narrative to it, hence Minecraft: Story Mode created just that: a story.

 In this Netflix port most of the gameplay elements have been stripped away (no dialogue trees to make informed decisions, no puzzle solving, no item collecting) leaving only the ability to make binary choices at key moments in order to shape the story.
 Lead character Jessie (Patton Oswalt, Happy!) starts off as an everyman but grows after gathering some friends to go in search of the legendary Order of the Stone, a group of heroic adventures responsible for many famous deeds.
 As the episodes progress, we learn that what passes for legend is often divorced from truth, all the while shaping how we get there.